iter8-tools/iter8/mkdocs/docs/code-samples/iter8-knative/mirroring.md

 You will create the following resources in this tutorial.

-1. A **Knative sample app** with live and dark launched versions.
+1. A **Knative sample app** with live and dark versions.
-2. **Istio virtual services** which send all requests to the live version, mirror 40% of the requests and send the mirrored traffic to the dark version; responses from the dark version are ignored since it only receives mirrored requests.
+2. **Istio virtual services** which send all requests to the live version, mirror 40% of the requests and send the mirrored traffic to the dark version; responses from the dark version are ignored since it receives only mirrored requests.
 3. A **curl-based traffic generator** which simulates user requests.
 4. An **Iter8 experiment** that verifies that the dark version satisfies mean latency, 95th percentile tail latency, and error rate `objectives`.

 ??? warning "Before you begin, you will need ... "
     **Kubernetes cluster with Iter8, Knative and Istio:** Ensure that you have Kubernetes cluster with Iter8 and Knative installed, and that Knative uses the Istio networking layer.
-You can do this by following Steps 1, 2, and 3 of [the quick start tutorial for Knative](/getting-started/quick-start/with-knative/), and selecting `Istio` during Step 3.
+You can do so by following Steps 1, 2, and 3 of [the quick start tutorial for Knative](/getting-started/quick-start/with-knative/), and selecting `Istio` during Step 3.

     **Cleanup:** If you ran an Iter8 tutorial earlier, run the associated cleanup step.